tonymcaron/meet/README.md

 -THEN it will collapse to hide details

 ### Feature 3: Specify Number of Events
+User story: As a user, I should be able to select the number so I can see a specific number of events.

 Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
 -GIVEN the user is viewing the main page